TeachBooks Questions#

 > <Feedback>

 The placeholder <Option> can be any code that can be parsed by Sphinx.
 This includes roles, directives and math.
 Code spanning multiple lines is also allowed, as long as the first line of the option starts with [x] or [ ] and is directly followed by some code.
-All following lines not starting with [x] or [ ] or > are considered part of the same option.
+All following lines not starting with [x] or [ ] or > or & are considered part of the same option.

 The placeholder <Feedback> can be any code that can be parsed by Sphinx.
 This includes roles, directives and math.
-Code spanning multiple lines is also allowed, as long as the first line of the feedback starts with > and is directly followed by some code.
-All following lines not starting with [x] or [ ] or > are considered part of the same feedback.
+Code spanning multiple lines is also allowed, as long as the first line of the feedback starts with > (content may start on the same line or the following line).
+All following lines not starting with [x] or [ ] or > or & are considered part of the same feedback.
 Feedback is optional, and if not provided, the feedback will be Correct! or Incorrect., based on whether the previous option is correct ([x] ) or incorrect ([ ] ).

 A short example of allowed code: